dddrrreee/cs140e-23win/labs/5-interrupts/README.md

 Turn-in:

-  1. `timer-int`: give the shortest time between timer interrupts you can make.
-Make two small edits to the `timer-int-ex` register save and restore that make the code crash in different locations.
+  1. `0-timer-int`: give the shortest time between timer interrupts you can make.
+Make two small edits to the `0-timer-int` register save and restore code (in `interrupts-asm.S`) that make the code crash in different locations.
 This will help get an intuition for how things can go wrong.

-  2. Implement `gprof` (in the `2-gprof` subdirectory).
-When you run you should see most of the time being spent in `PUT32`, `GET32` or the `uart` routines.
+  2. `1-gprof`: Implement `gprof.c`.
+When you
+     run you should see most of the time being spent in `PUT32`, `GET32` or the `uart` routines.

+  3. `2-syscall`: `make check` passes.
+In particular, for `1-syscall.c`
-  3. You can switch to User level, run a system call, and resume.
+      You can switch to User level, run a system call, and resume.

 -----------------------------------------------------------------
 #### Background: Why interrupts